somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ## Conclusion
-Above simulation study shows that Thompson Sampling can also be used for Fractional Reward as well, though it's performance is degrade
+Above simulation study shows that Thompson Sampling can also be used for Fractional Reward as well, though it's performance is degraded in compare to Thompson Sampling with Integer Reward, but still it's way better than Upper Confidence Bound algorithm.